vanithaak/You-are-not-welcome-here/README.md

 # You-are-not-welcome-here
-first repository, do whatever, ignore the name of the repo.
+first repository, do whatever, ignore the name of the repo (lol xD).
-All are welcome.
+All are welcome :).